-Dealing with a loved one’s bank accounts is one of the more pressing practical tasks after a death — bills still need paying, and other organisations often ask for proof that the bank has been notified.
-This guide walks you through notifying Barclays step by step: the right phone number, what documents to have ready, what happens to sole and joint accounts, and when you’ll need probate.
+Dealing with a loved one’s bank accounts is one of the more pressing practical tasks after a death – bills still need paying, and other organisations often ask for proof that the bank has been notified.
+This guide walks you through notifying Barclays step by step: the right phone number, what documents to have ready, what happens to sole and joint accounts, when you’ll need probate, and two things many executors miss – paying inheritance tax straight from the deceased’s account before probate (the IHT423 scheme), and the extra ISA allowance a surviving spouse can claim.

 Quick reference: